Learn about actual and potential costs

 How risky is the Project Management Software supply chain?

-Supply chain risk in this market is low.
-A low level of supply chain risk is beneficial for buyer power because buyers are less likely to encounter suppliers that have difficulty producing or delivering their software and services.
-Although the Trump administration has levied tariffs on billions of dollars' worth...
+Supply chain risk in the project management software market has been low in the three years to 2019.
+A low level of supply chain risks strengthens buyer power because buyers are less likely to encounter suppliers that have difficulty producing or delivering their software and services.
+Although the Trump administration...
 Subscribe to learn more.